 We need your financial support to build our charity network.
 Help us to ship, deliver and create more warm blankets and clothing for people less fortunate than ourselves.

-Volunteers can donate their time to crochet and knit one or more 7" by 9" rectangles as well as entire blankets and accessories.
+Volunteers can donate their time to crochet and knit one or more 7" by 9" sections, as well as entire blankets and accessories.
 Sections are either joined by individuals or groups in a community.

 Mail items to: